arnisha34/makeup/README.md

 ### Installation

-Use the package manager [npm/node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install the dependencies.
+Use the package manager [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install the dependencies.

-## My process
+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.<br>
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.<br>
+See the section about [running tests](#running-tests) for more information.

 ### Built with